Akshat-cs/OHLC-Calculator-Solana/README.md

 ## Prerequisites

 - Node.js installed on your machine.
 - A Bitquery Streaming API token.
+Get it using these [steps](https://docs.bitquery.io/docs/authorisation/how-to-generate/)
 - `dotenv` package for environment variable management.
 - `axios` package as HTTP client.